Targeted Pain Relief. No Pills, No GI Side Effects.

 CALM Magnesium Cream

 Skincare-formulated topical magnesium.
 A daily comfort product for general muscle relaxation.
-Note: there is no clinical evidence that topical magnesium treats bursitis specifically — it is not a substitute for the prescription-strength topical NSAID above.
+Note: there is no clinical evidence that topical magnesium treats bursitis specifically.
+It is not a substitute for the prescription-strength topical NSAID above.

 • Premium transdermal magnesium delivery